+Marilyn’s experience is not uncommon for unprepared individuals taking the leap into running their own business.
 For those who are not determined and focused, the amount of never-ending issues could be overwhelming.
 Have a strong relationship with your family and have their support.
 Otherwise, you might find yourself in a mental rut of problems.

 This challenge reflects many of the previous issues.
 First of all, you can’t avoid spending time and effort.
 That’s how you become an entrepreneur.
 This is where support from family and friends come in.
 Choose your team members correctly.
 And, they will help you manage your workload efficiently.